 When studying verb tenses, for example, practice saying the same sentence using every different pronoun in the same tense.
 Then, practice changing the sentence into a negative sentence and into a question.
-Later, you can then practice saying the same sentence in different tenses with the same pronoun, in the negative form, in the question form, etc. You can even make your own flash cards to help you with this.
+Later, you can then practice saying the same sentence in different tenses with the same pronoun, in the negative form, in the question form, etc. You can even make your own flashcards to help you with this.

 This is a great way to break down rules and make them easier to memorize.

 Finally, the cliché saying that "practice makes perfect" has never been more true than in the language learning world.
-Learning French involves a lot of practice, but there are a few great tips to practice without even needing a passport.
+Learning French involves a lot of practice, but there are a few great tips on how to practice without even needing a passport.

-Movies, music, television series, books, newspapers, magazines and anything you can read, watch, or listen to are unbelievably useful for learning.
+Movies, music, television series, books, newspapers, magazines and anything you can read, watch, or listen to in French are unbelievably useful for learning.

-Reading, watching and listening has a remarkable effect on your brain.
+Reading, watching and listening have a remarkable effect on your brain.
 Simply by being exposed to French, your brain is put to work.
 It starts trying to understand new words by making connections to previously learned words and seeks to make sense of any new structures.
 Basically, you're learning without feeling like you're learning.